projectara/greybus-spec/source/hardware_model.rst

 communication signals disabled, but whose INTF_TYPE and ORDER are still known, having been determined during previous Lifecycle States in the Interface Lifecycle.

+An Interface shall not enter this state from the ENUMERATED state unless all bundles associated with it have entered the :ref:`hardware-model-bundle-off` state.

 In the OFF Lifecycle State, the following Interface States are allowed as described in later sections: